cnelson20/cx16os/docs/routines.md

 - .Y should contain number of args represented by string in .AX
 - If caller is active process & r0.L != 0, new process will become new active process
 - If r2.L and r2.H are valid fds in caller file table, new process stdin will be file represented by r2.L, stdout will be r2.H
-- Files will be closed for caller if exec is successful
+- The calling process should close the files passed to exec after calling the function.
+Formerly, the files passed to exec would be closed for the caller if exec was successful

 Return values:
 - If .A != 0 -> new process has pid .A,  instance id in .X